 The 26 years Team Warrick spent at I-House forever impacted Sherry and Betsey, as well as all who lived at I-House during that time.
 Theirs is a story of steadfast commitment and inspiring passion not only to I-House and its mission, but also to each other.

 Soumitra Dutta and Lourdes S. Casanova (IH 1985)

 We, Soumitra Dutta, an Indian national and Lourdes Casanova, a Spanish national, met at the I-House during our stay in the fall of 1985.
 30 years later and after having worked at the INSEAD business school in France for 23 years, we are back in the US.
 Soumitra is Dean of the Johnson School of Management at Cornell University and Lourdes is Senior Lecturer and Academic Director of the Emerging Markets Institute at the same school.
 Our 27 year old daughter Sara is working now in Washington after her phD at the University of Oxford.
 We are very grateful to the I-House for making us feeling at home when we first came to the US and making it possible for us to meet and start a family and a journey together.

 Sunil Kanwar (IH 1987-88)

 I-House came as a breath of fresh air – a bunch of intelligent, erudite, cultured, and some highly talented and interesting individuals, thrown together.
-Supper hours from 5:30 pm to 7:00 pm were at first unusual, but to which I quickly adjusted; the well-topped up bowl of multiple flavours of all-you-can-eat ice-cream being something I looked forward to.
+Supper hours from 5:30 pm to 7:00 pm were at first unusual, but I quickly adjusted.
+The well-topped up bowl of multiple flavors of all-you-can-eat ice cream became something I looked forward to.
 My south Indian vegetarian colleagues, though, had a somewhat more difficult time with the predominantly non-vegetarian cuisine, as I would sympathetically observe them add something ad hoc to a bowl of white rice and stick the concoction into the microwave.